-We can also do more than just move your belongings – we can also pack everything up, as well as guide you through the immigration process.
-This means we’ll advise you on visas, foreign exchange and everything else you need to know about moving to Sweden.
+We can also do more than just move your belongings – we can pack everything up, as well as guide you through the immigration process.
+This means we’ll advise you on visas, foreign exchange and everything else you need to know about moving to Norway.

 All you need to do to get the process started is contact Bishop’s Move to arrange your free moving house survey.
 From there, we’ll send one of our experienced moving consultants to your home to run through everything, evaluate the size of your move and answer any questions you may have.
-After that, we’ll provide you with a quote, and if you’re happy to move forward, we’ll agree on a date for your move and start arranging everything!
+After that, we’ll provide you with a quote, and if you’re happy to move forward, we’ll agree on a date for your move and arrange each aspect of the agreed removal plan.

 Quality of Life